Opposite adjectives

 - a-

-We don’t want to overwhelm you, so we’ll give you the most common groups of opposite adjectives where the “negative” adjectives start with the prefixes mentioned above.
+And here are the most used groups of opposite adjectives where the negative meaning comes from the prefixes mentioned above.

 Ideally, you should take notes about the new adjectives, write them down, and practice, repeat, and review them.
 This will help you memorize and remember them.